codetothepoint/auro-card/demo/banner-demo.md

 </picture>
 ```

-This allows the editor the upmost in image flexibility for cropped images placed at different breakpoints.
-A slotted `img` element is the default image shown when less than the first defined breakpoint.
+<br>This allows the editor the upmost in image flexibility for cropped images placed at different breakpoints.
+A slotted `img` element is the default image shown when less than the first defined breakpoint.<br><br>

 <div class="exampleWrapper">
   <auro-banner billboard>